 Compliance with the DSP Toolkit requires organisations to demonstrate that they are implementing the ten data security standards recommended by the National Data Guardian, as well as complying with the requirements of the GDPR (General Data Protection Regulation).

-For more information or to discuss the changes relevant to your organisation, speak to one of our healthcare experts today.
+For more information or to discuss the changes introduced by the Data Security and Protection toolkit, and how it is relevant to your organisation, speak to one of our healthcare experts today.

 Preparing for DSP Toolkit compliance: